Chicago Construction Site Fall Accident Lawyer

 OSHA also estimates that falling from height risk will continue as the leading cause of occupational deaths in the foreseeable future.

-Required personal protective equipment and fall restraint systems are crucial.
-We require fall protection because it saves lives, lowers serious work related injuries, and mitigates fall hazards.
+Required personal protective equipment (PPE) and fall restraint systems are crucial to do the job safely on a construction site.
+Adequate fall protection and safety equipment saves lives, lowers serious work-related injuries, and mitigates fall hazards.

-Measures to fight fall hazards and keep you protected from falling can include these:
+Safety measures to fight fall hazards and keep you protected from falling can include -

 - Safety net systems